AeroSim-CFD/cfdmod/docs/source/use_cases/pressure/coefficients/index.rst

 The LNAS format contains the **vertices and triangles** necessary build the structure.
 It also contains some functions to evaluate geometric properties such as triangle normals, and to filter the data for a given surface.

+To get more information about the LNAS format, please see the documentation inside the `LNAS repository <https://github.com/AeroSim-CFD/stl2lnas>`_

 .. toctree::
    :maxdepth: 1